 GACS is governed by a Board of Trustees.
-The Board of Trustees consists of not less than five (5) members and not more than nine (9) members.
-At least one member must be a parent or guardian of a student attending GACS and one member must be from the general public.
-In compliance with the charter law and GACS governing corporate documents, the principal of GACS is a non-voting member.
+As of September 30, 2024, the Board consists of six (6) members, including at least one parent of a student enrolled at GACS and one member representing the general public.
+Additionally, in accordance with the charter law, the Head of School, CEO, and Principal of GACS serve as non-voting members of the Board.

-The Charter granted to GACS by the Guam Academy Charter Schools Council, initially was a five (5) year period.
-This is extended to a total of six (6) years in reference to Public Law 35-30 signed by the Governor on July 19, 2019, amending the charter law to read:
+The charter granted to GACS by the Guam Academy Charter Schools Council in 2019 was initially issued for a period of five (5) years.
+However, this duration was extended to six (6) years following the enactment of Public Law 35-30, signed by the Governor on July 19, 2019.
+The amendment to the charter law states:

-Guam Code Annotated, Title 17, Chapter 12, Guam Charter Schools Act of 2009, Section 12113 (b), A Charter may be renewed an unlimited number of times, each time for a six (6) year period, unless revoked as authorized in §12114 of the charter law.
-The charter may be renewed for an unlimited number of times, each for a six (6) year period.
-Public law 35-30 signed by the Governor on July 19, 2019.
+"Guam Code Annotated, Title 17, Chapter 12, Guam Charter Schools Act of 2009, Section 12113 (b): A Charter may be renewed an unlimited number of times, each time for a six (6) year period, unless revoked as authorized in §12114 of the charter law."

+In alignment with this amendment, the charter for GACS was renewed for an additional six (6) years on April 9, 2024.